gabenespoli/phzlab/README.md

 - `phz_filter` requires the **Signal Processing Toolbox**.

-### Download
+### 2. Download

 **Manual download.** Use the download link in the upper-right corner of this webpage (https://github.com/gabenespoli/phzlab).
-Unzip the file and put it somewhere where you can easily add it to your MATLAB path.
+Unzip the file and put it somewhere where you can easily add it to your MATLAB path (like ~/Documents/MATLAB).

-**Install using git.** From a terminal, move to the directory where you want to put PHZLAB (likely the default MATLAB folder) and clone the git repository there.
+**Install using git.** From a terminal, move to the directory where you want to put PHZLAB (like ~/Documents/MATLAB) and clone the git repository there.
 You may need to install git first (e.g., on a Mac you'll need the XCode Command Line Tools, which you can obtain by running `xcode-select install` in a terminal).

 ```bash